GeCIP Governance, Oversight and Management

 - management of the interface and relationship with the medical royal colleges

 - Health Education England and other funders’ training programmes

 - the delivery of informatics training and support

 - Genomics England data sharing agreements and contracts with users

 - delivery of the 100,000 Genomes Project data (access to anonymised data and Genomics England Knowledge Base for the disease area in question)

 - operational governance oversight (provide assurance to the Genomics England Board on contractual obligations and data security and ethical governance compliance within the GeCIP environment and user community)

 - maintenance of the list of pathogenic variants that may be fed back to treating clinicians (incidental findings).

 The GeCIP Steering Committee

-The Office of the Genomics England Chief Scientist will convene a Steering Committee to input into the smooth running and transfer of knowledge across the GeCIP domains.
-The membership will consist of a representative from each domain and will be chaired by the Chief Scientist for Genomics England.
-The committee will include the Genomics England Chief Scientist’s team, representation from the Genomics England Informatics team, representation from the Ethics Advisory Committee, representatives of the public and patients.
-The GeCIP Steering Committee will directly report to the GeCIP Board.
+The Office of the Chief Scientist manages a GeCIP Steering Committee to input into the smooth running and transfer of knowledge across the GeCIP domains.
+The membership consists of a representative from each domain and is chaired by the Chief Scientist for Genomics England.
+The GeCIP Steering Committee directly reports to the GeCIP Board.